malkhamis-panw/gaia/doc/documentation.md

 Type: `map[string]string`

-Represents the latest information collected by the Defender.
+Represents the latest information collected by the enforcer.

 ##### `controller` [`autogenerated`,`read_only`]